www.positive-palmistry.com

 Spots: Can have health or emotional indications if found on nails or on lines.

 Vedic Palmistry: The origin of hand reading in Indian sub-continent.
 It was established in 2000 BC and is known as Samudik Shastra.
-Ancient Vedic literature of India shows that practice of hand reading was mentioned in the Vedas.
+Ancient Vedic literature of India shows that the practice of hand reading was mentioned in the Vedas.

-Military stigmata: Some special lines at the base of the thumb on lower Mars also observed in military professionals.
+Military stigmata: Some special lines at the base of the thumb on lower Mars also observed in military professionals. | palm reading guide

 Medical Palmistry

-Rubor: Indicates extreme redness, usually associated with increase in temperature of the hand resulting from blood vessel dilation.
+Rubor: Indicates extreme redness, usually associated with an increase in the temperature of the hand resulting from blood vessel dilation.
 This may have emotional or medical significance.
 It may draw attention to heightened activity in a region of the subject's life indicated by the area where the rubor is observed.

-Pink moon on the base of the thumb nail: Possibility of high cholesterol.
-Vertical lines on finger tips: Possibility in hormonal imbalance.
+Pink moon on the base of the thumbnail: Possibility of high cholesterol.
+Vertical lines on fingertips: Possibility in hormonal imbalance.

-Vertical lines on Mercury finger tip: Possibility of thyroid imbalance.
+Vertical lines on Mercury fingertip: Possibility of thyroid imbalance.

-Horizontal lines on finger tips: Possibility of stress and anxiety.
+Horizontal lines on fingertips: Possibility of stress and anxiety.

 Hippocratic nails: Sometimes called watch glass nails.
-They are frequently found in connection with such ailments such as tuberculosis, lung tumours, chronic heart disease, and cirrhosis of the liver.
+They are frequently found in connection with ailments such as tuberculosis, lung tumours, chronic heart disease, and cirrhosis of the liver.
 The nails are lustrous and convex, curved in the shape of a watch crystal.
-After the disease is cured, the nails may return back to normal.
+After the disease is cured, the nails may return to normal.

 Beau's lines: Transverse ridges or dents found on the nails.
 These may be associated with acute infection, traumas, nutritional deficiencies, or nervous shock.
-The date of onset can be worked out roughly since nails grows out in about five to six months.
+The date of onset can be worked out roughly since nails grow out in about five to six months.

 Longitudinal nail ridges: These lines are suggestive of chronic stress, rheumatism, hyperthyroidism, as well as with long-standing skin disorders.